 - Virtual server (Load Balancing)

 When you configure the Citrix Gateway virtual server to listen on an IPv6 address, users can connect only with Citrix Workspace app.
-User connections with the Citrix Gateway plug-in are not supported with IPv6.
+User connections with the Citrix Secure Access agent are not supported with IPv6.

 You can use the following guidelines for configuring IPv6 on Citrix Gateway: